Summer Savings: PSE Offers Rebates on Energy-Efficient Water Heating Systems

 Puget Sound Energy (PSE) is offering rebates on several types of energy-efficient water heating systems to help customers save money on their energy bills and improve their overall energy efficiency.

 The rebates are available for natural gas storage water heaters, natural gas tankless water heaters, and heat pump water heaters.
-To be eligible, customers must be a current PSE residential natural gas customer and have an existing single family property.
+To be eligible, customers must be current PSE residential natural gas customers and have an existing single-family property.

 The rebates range from $50 to $800, depending on the type of water heating system and the efficiency rating.
 For example, customers can receive a $250 rebate when they upgrade to a qualifying energy-efficient natural gas tankless water heater.